Arizona Jewish Historical Society &

 See ARCHIVES for JHSSD collections, finding aids, and contact numbers.

 Founded in 1980, the Jewish Historical Society of San Diego is a non-profit, tax-exempt 501(c)(3) corporation whose mission is to collect, preserve and disseminate information about San Diego's Jewish past.
 It is the only organization dedicated to this purpose.
-The Society maintains a local Jewish community archives which was established in 1999.
-The Archives is a repository for the documents, records, photographs and papers of the Jewish community.
+The Society's Archives, established in 1999, are maintained as a repository for the documents, records, photographs and papers of the local Jewish community.
 The Archives accepts both personal and communal materials relating to the Jewish community of San Diego.
 Donated materials will be organized, stored in archival cartons, cataloged and made available to researchers and to the community.

 Jewish Historical Society of Southern California